AgoRapide/AgoRapide/README.md

 The entity model is relatively simple (10-20 types of entities).

-Each entity has lots of field associated with it (no need to implement accessors for each and every field).
+Each entity has lots of field associated with it and the fields change over time (since there is no need to implement accessors for each and every field there is little code to keep updated).

 Entity fields rapidly change name or character as you develop (changing names is extremely simple for instance).